 She could play the piano by ear, sounding out melody and chords of songs she liked.
 She loved watching birds in her back yard, reading murder mysteries, and traveling with family members.
 Her drive, her intelligence, and her devotion to family and her constituents through public service will be deeply missed

-To send flowers to Jan's family, please visit our floral section.
+To send flowers to Jan's family, please visit our floral store.